5G is all about business

 The leading carriers are racing to roll out 5G towers focusing on major population centres.
-All carriers are claiming that up to 85 percent of the population will have access to 5G by the end of 2021.
+Already Telstra 5G is available to 75 percent of the Australian population.

 The early adopters are now evaluating 5G opportunities and the first enterprise wireless 5G solutions are being deployed.

 5G Action Plan for Australian business

 As 5G technology gains momentum, CIOs and business leaders need to evaluate the technology which will enable a new era of intelligent connectivity.